iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operator Splitting/The Douglas Rachford Operator.md

 You can also see that it's a $1/2$-averaged operator too.
 For the above reasoning we only used equivalencies and implications of non-expansive operators.

-Finally, conditions (3.) can be reasoned with
+Finally, conditions (3.) follows by

 $$
 \begin{aligned}